neigh_modify keyword values ...

 The page and one options affect how memory is allocated for the neighbor lists.
 For most simulations the default settings for these options are fine, but if a very large problem is being run or a very long cutoff is being used, these parameters can be tuned.
 The indices of neighboring atoms are stored in “pages”, which are allocated one after another as they fill up.
 The size of each page is set by the page value.
 A new page is allocated when the next atom’s neighbors could potentially overflow the list.
 This threshold is set by the one value which tells LAMMPS the maximum number of neighbor’s one atom can have.

 LAMMPS can crash without an error message if the number of neighbors for a single particle is larger than the page setting, which means it is much, much larger than the one setting.
-This is because LAMMPS doesn’t error check these limits for every pairwise interaction (too costly), but only after all the particle’s neighbors have been found.
-This problem usually means something is very wrong with the way you’ve setup your problem (particle spacing, cutoff length, neighbor skin distance, etc).
+This is because LAMMPS does not error check these limits for every pairwise interaction (too costly), but only after all the particle’s neighbors have been found.
+This problem usually means something is very wrong with the way you have setup your problem (particle spacing, cutoff length, neighbor skin distance, etc).
 If you really expect that many neighbors per particle, then boost the one and page settings accordingly.

 The binsize option allows you to specify what size of bins will be used in neighbor list construction to sort and find neighboring atoms.
 By default, for neighbor style bin, LAMMPS uses bins that are 1/2 the size of the maximum pair cutoff.
 For neighbor style multi, the bins are 1/2 the size of the minimum pair cutoff.
 Typically these are good values for minimizing the time for neighbor list construction.
 This setting overrides the default.
 If you make it too big, there is little overhead due to looping over bins, but more atoms are checked.
 If you make it too small, the optimal number of atoms is checked, but bin overhead goes up.
 If you set the binsize to 0.0, LAMMPS will use the default binsize of 1/2 the cutoff.